 - The significance of the research and anticipated career gains (e.g., resources developed, collaborations, publications, sponsored research submissions, etc.);

 - Indicate what potential sources of extramural funding this seed funding will allow you to seek.
 Otherwise, if the research proposal is not conventionally externally-fundable, describe why not and how the research generated will be beneficial.

-Indicate the date and title for the most recent five years of research support grants, start-up funding and fellowships you have received (if any) from the university, college, foundations and/or government agencies
+- Indicate the date and title for the most recent five years of research support grants, start-up funding and fellowships you have received (if any) from the university, college, foundations and/or government agencies

-We strongly encourage interdisciplinary proposals from PIs representing two SBS departments, in which case the request can be up to a maximum of $14,000.
+- We encourage interdisciplinary proposals from PIs representing two SBS departments, in which case the request can be up to a maximum of $14,000.
 If one PI for an interdisciplinary proposal is from another college, the other college will need to match the SBS level of support; a letter indicating this should accompany the proposal.

-Direct salary supplementation and use of the funds to support additional course releases are not allowable under this program.
+- Direct salary supplementation and use of the funds to support additional course releases are not allowable under this program.

-If you have previously received an SBS research grant, briefly describe the results of that research project and the funding proposals/grants it generated.
+- If you have previously received an SBS research grant, briefly describe the results of that research project and the funding proposals/grants it generated.